 In a word: Self-interest.

-There is one fee: our payments partner, Democracy Engine, collects 4% + $0.30 out of every $10 contribution as a processing fee.
+There is one fee: our payments partner, Democracy Engine, collects 4% + $0.30 on every transaction as a processing fee.
 Meaning they take $0.70 out of a $10 donation.

-The tip amount you select is sent to ChangeRoots each time you contribute a total of $10 to politicians.
+The tip amount you select is added each time you contribute a minimum of $10 to politicians.

-ChangeRoots is a for profit mission-based company.
+ChangeRoots is a for profit, mission-based, company.
 We believe it is profoundly important to find sustainable business models to solutions that improve our world.
 That way, we won’t rely on donors and can reliably predict how much revenue we earn each year.